grain-lang/grain/stdlib/list.md

 drop : (Number, List<a>) -> List<a>
 ```

-Produces a new list with the specified amount elements removed from
+Produces a new list with the specified number of elements removed from
 the beginning of the input list.

 Fails if the specified amount is a negative number.